NathanaelGo/the-halcyon-cradle/NPCs/Adazgul.md

 Manifested in a physical form and only showed himself because he wanted to help us with the [[The Zignus Institute|The Institute]]

 Made on the isle of mist.
 Nebulae (after it went wrong) Vega nox isn't dead, [[Adazgul]] was an attempt to clone him.
-The [[Wards]] are a piece of them.
+The [[Ward of Paragon]] are a piece of them.
 Republic got the pieces and tried to make their own Vega Nox.
 Has some of [[Vega Nox]]'s memory.

 Looking for [[Ragnarok]] researches in [[Codex]] (stole Adazgul's research notes)